mickaelsilva/chewBBACA_deprecated/README.md

 You will also need to install all the all the following dependencies.
 Prodigal and BLAST must be added to the PATH variables.

-You may use this pip command to install the python dependencies automatically:
+You may use this pip command to install the python dependencies automatically (cd to the chewBBACA folder):

 ```
 pip install -r requirements.txt
 ```

 * [git](https://git-scm.com/)

+Python dependencies:
 * [Biopython 1.66 ](http://biopython.org/wiki/Main_Page)
 * [HTSeq 0.6.1p1](http://www-huber.embl.de/users/anders/HTSeq/doc/overview.html)

+Other dependencies:
 * BLAST 2.5.0+ ftp://ftp.ncbi.nih.gov/blast/executables/blast+/2.5.0/
 * [Prodigal 2.6.0 ](https://github.com/hyattpd/prodigal/releases/)